Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 It worked well but the thing is you have to kind of learn to let go and some things are not for you or you’re just not enjoying it anymore because if you continue to stay in that space, it’s just like being employed and you’re kind of boxing yourself in a job that you don’t like.

 So, it’s okay to move on to something else and it’s just about following those clues.
-So, the way that we were able to grow those YouTube channels because it’s something that we really enjoy doing and it’s different.
+So, the way that we were able to grow those YouTube channels is because it’s something that we really enjoy doing and it’s different.
 We film a different video every single day for Essetino Artists channel.

 We never run out of ideas like it’s really surprising.
-It continues to come and it’s fun and rewarding too because we get to see people are actually watching, following, subscribing and commenting on our Essetino Artists channel videos.
+It continues to come and it’s fun and rewarding too because we get to see people watching, following, subscribing and commenting on our Essetino Artists channel videos.

 Jewel: The people’s stories that we hear who have messaged us like, for example, yesterday.
 I did like a cashback video on our Essetino Artists youtube channel for a website called Ebates which is now Rakuten and it’s a cashback site.